 However, the indicators of truth within the sonnets remain undimmed.
 Evidence that the poems are substantially fiction is as remote as ever.
 If part or most of the work were found to be reliably biographic, there would be significant payback in areas of historical research, literary analysis and human interest.
 Inquiry continues to be relevant, particularly when there is new information.

 The Oddities of Shakespeare's Sonnets

 The Quarto edition of the Sonnets, published in 1609 by Thomas Thorpe, has many peculiarities.
-Unusually, there is no foreword, dedication, commentary or other acknowledgment by the author, then living.
+Unusually, there is no foreword, dedication, commentary or other acknowledgment by the author, who was still alive and who had conformed with such custom in his earlier publications of poetry.
 Thorpe's foreword enigmatically refers to an unidentified Master WH, whom he describes as “the onlie begetter of these insuing sonnets”.
 Completely unannounced until the reader gets past the sonnets is an accompanying poem, entitled “A Lover's Complaint by William Shakespeare”.
 Though so characterized, that poem shares little in common with other published Complaints of the period.
 It is based on no known antecedents; it is far shorter; and it is a work of thinly disguised levity, given the improbable sexual capabilities of its hero (who, in other respects, resembles the principal character of the preceding sonnets).

 Unlike every other publication in Shakespeare's name, there was no reprint of the Sonnets Quarto within the span of anyone then living.
 Perhaps part of the reason for this peculiarity was yet another one: the homoeroticism which (as we shall see) pervades the main sequence of sonnets.
 There is no other publication of that era which so graphically depicts sexual activity between men.
 The Ganymede poems of Richard Barnfield, more emotionally oriented (and attacked by contemporary readers), are tame by comparison.